With aggressive pricing, the new Bajaj Dominar 400 motorcycle goes against the Royal Enfield Himalayan & Mahindra Mojo.

 Talking of the power, the new entrant in the 400cc segment comes fitted with the 373.2cc single cylinder engine, paired to a 6-speed manual unit used for transmitting drive to rear wheel.
 While the Dominar 400 does not have a direct rival, its aggressive pricing positions it against Royal Enfield Himalayan and Mahindra Mojo.

 |Bajaj Dominar ASB||Rs 1.50 Lakh|

 Positioned between cruiser and naked streetfighter, the Dominar 400 is available in two variants, non-ABS and ABS.
-The non-ABS variant in the line-up is currently retailed at Rs 1.36 lakh and the ABS variant is priced a bit higher at Rs 1.50 lakh (ex-showroom, Delhi).
+While the non-ABS version is available at Rs 1.36 lakh and the ABS variant costs a tad higher at Rs 1.50 lakh (ex-showroom, Delhi).
 Read More – 2017 Bajaj Pulsar 220 Price & Other Details

 |Engine||373.27cc, single-cylinder liquid-cooled|